gauravz7/pythonsdk-localbot/README.md

 # Multimodal Live API UI

 This project contains the user interface for the Multimodal Live API.
-It features a Python backend with two server options and a vanilla HTML/CSS/JS frontend.
+It features a Python backend with two server options and a Node.js/Express frontend.

 ## Prerequisites

+-   Node.js (which includes npm)
 -   Python 3.9+
 -   An authenticated Google Cloud SDK (`gcloud auth application-default login`)

 ## Getting Started

+### 1. Backend Setup

 First, clone the repository and install the required Python packages.